victims/victims-lib-java/README.md

 mvn clean package -Drelease=true
 ```

 By default the artifacts are not signed.
-If you require gpg signed artifacts, then set the _sign_ option to _true_.
+If you require gpg signed artifacts,
 ```sh
 mvn clean package -Drelease=true gpg:sign -Dgpg.keyname=EEE72232
 ```